mjiwtan/mjiwtan.github.io/_posts/2022-08-29_My first post.md

-This is my first blog on data science
+ ## This is my first blog on data science
+ lets add a code block
  ```tsql
  SELECT *
  FROM sys.tables